Bhutan charms, but "Shangri-La" is no paradise

 THIMPHU, Bhutan (Reuters) - Saffron-robed monks wander the streets of Thimphu, where elaborately painted buildings feature lucky symbols like tigers and phalluses, all under the gaze of a huge gold Buddha atop a mountain overlooking Bhutan’s tree-lined capital.

-Its economy is struggling, with shantytowns emerging in urban centres, packs of wild dogs roaming freely, and beggars on street corners.
+Its economy is struggling, with shantytowns emerging in urban centers, packs of wild dogs roaming freely, and beggars on street corners.

 Bhutan, wedged between India and China, spends far more on imports than it earns, banks are cracking down on cheap credit after a recent debt-driven spending boom, and youth employment has surged to 9.2 percent as teenagers abandon farming for urban life.